-- It has helped me to become more compassionate with others and myself, and this has brought peace to my life.
+- It has helped me become more compassionate with others and myself, which has brought peace to my life.

 - It has given me more understanding of others and has made it easier for me to feel joy in my relationships.

-- It has helped me to open to my inner potential and be more creative.
+- It has helped me open to my inner potential and be more creative.